Swedish Institute at Athens: The History of the Institute

 In 2014 the three Swedish Mediterranean institutes ("Medelhavsinstituten") were threatened with closure after a radical reduction of funds was proposed in the Swedish Government’s budget bill of 2015; the Swedish Minister of Education Helene Hellmark Knutsson proposed a halving of grants by 2016 and an ending by 2017.
 The proposal was withdrawn after massive protests.

 Archaeological work

 The earliest Swedish excavations in Greece were carried out in 1894 through the German archaeological school.
 This was followed by work by Swedish archaeologists in e.g. Aphidna, Asine and Dendra.
 Since the foundation of the Swedish Institute in Athens in 1948 all work by Swedish archaeologists in Greece falls under its aegis.
-Currently active projects include the excavations at the Sanctuary of Poseidon at Kalaureia (Poros) in the Saronic Gulf, various forms of work at the ancient city of Hermione at the tip of the Argolid Peninsula and explorations at Vlochos in (Thessaly).
+Currently active projects include the excavations at the Sanctuary of Poseidon at Kalaureia (Poros) in the Saronic Gulf, various forms of work at the ancient city of Hermione at the tip of the Argolid Peninsula, explorations at Vlochos in (Thessaly) and Pergamos (Macedonia).
 Previous sites for projects include Aphidna (Attica), Asine (Argolis), Agios Elias (Arcadia), Berbati (Argolis), Chania Kastelli (Crete), Dendra (Argolis), Malthi (Messenia), Midea (Argolis), Paradeisos (Western Thrace), and surveys at Asea (Arcadia), and Makrakomi (Phthiotis).